 As well as the newly renovated Fort-Shelby Hotel...

 It sits next to the shiny silver Wayne County Community College, which stands where the old Union Depot used to be.
 If you’ve seen the movie Detroit 9000, you might remember the shootout scene filmed there.
-The huge, blackened skyscraper in the distance behind it is completely vacant.
+The huge, blackened skyscraper in the distance in that shot behind it is completely vacant.

 Of course we had to come back down and get the hell out of there before the place was locked up for the night.